girlnotfound/SVG-Savvy/README.md

 - You will be prompted to enter the color for the shape - you can enter a color keyword or a hexadecimal number.

-After entering all the prompts, an SVG file with the specified name will be created and the command line will output "Generated .svg file!"
-The logo will be displayed as a 300x200 pixel image.
+After entering all the prompts, an SVG file with the specified name will be created and the command line will output "`Generated ${fileName}!`" The logo will be displayed as a 300x200 pixel image.

 [Link to Walk Through Video](https://app.screencastify.com/v3/watch/icyfAt44lbYYSCy6Cz1D)